apatel2848/expense/README.md

-# Login template with firebase
+# Expense Tracker Application with firebase

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.4.